 In September 2012, Mrs Kasuri received the Woman Power 100 award in London.
 Pakistan Power 100 is an event that honours the achievements and contributions of influential men and women from within the international Pakistani community, and recognises the positive impact they have had on a local, national and international level.

 Chief Executive's Message

 It gives me great pleasure to welcome you to our website.
 Beaconhouse traces its roots to the Les Anges Montessori Academy, founded in Lahore in November 1975 with a mere 19 children.
-More than 40 years later, the Beaconhouse network educates around 300,000 students in eight countries across Asia, the Middle East and Europe.
+Now, 45 years later, the Beaconhouse network educates around 315,000 students in eight countries across Asia, the Middle East and Europe.

 The Beaconhouse Advisory Council (BAC) is a global advisory group responsible for advising on all matters related to the overall strategy and direction of Beaconhouse, particularly its education vision.

 Beaconhouse Advisory Council (BAC)

 The Beaconhouse Advisory Council (BAC) is a global advisory group that is responsible for all matters related to the strategy and direction of Beaconhouse.
 The BAC considers recommendations and offer advice on a broad range of issues relevant to the core functions of Beaconhouse and on its overall education as well as organisational model.
 The Council acts as an advocate for Beaconhouse both nationally and internationally and constitutes experts in their fields.